JonnyTran/OpenOmics/README.md

 [![codecov](https://codecov.io/gh/JonnyTran/OpenOmics/branch/master/graph/badge.svg)](https://codecov.io/gh/JonnyTran/OpenOmics)
 [![Updates](https://pyup.io/repos/github/JonnyTran/OpenOmics/shield.svg)](https://pyup.io/repos/github/JonnyTran/OpenOmics/)

-This Python package provide a series of tool to integrate and query the genomics, transcriptomics, proteomics, and clinical TCGA data.
+This Python package provide a series of tool to integrate and query the genomics, transcriptomics, proteomics, and clinical data (aka multi-omics data).
-By providing a series of data manipulation tools, OpenOmics facilitates the common coding tasks when preparing data for bioinformatics analysis.
+By providing a series of scalable data-frame manipulation tools, OpenOmics facilitates the common coding tasks when preparing data for bioinformatics analysis.

 ## Features
 OpenOmics assist in integration of heterogeneous multi-omics bioinformatics data.
-By providing an API of data manipulation tools as well as a web interface, the library facilitates the common coding tasks when preparing data for bioinformatics analysis.
+The library provides a Python API as well as an interactive Dash web interface.
 It features support for:
 - Genomics, Transcriptomics, Proteomics, and Clinical data.
 - Harmonization with 20+ popular annotation, interaction, disease-association databases.

-OpenOmics also has an efficient data pipeline that bridges the popular data manipulation library like Pandas and distributed processing like Dask to the Dash web dashboard interface.
-With an intuitive web interface and easy-than-ever API, OpenOmics addresses the following use cases:
+OpenOmics also has an efficient data pipeline that bridges the popular data manipulation Pandas library and Dask distributed processing to address the following use cases:

-- Provides a standard pipeline for dataset indexing, table joining and querying, which are transparent to users.
+- Provides a standard pipeline for dataset indexing, table joining and querying, which are transparent and customizable for end-users.
 - Multiple data types that supports both interactions and sequence data, and allows users to export to NetworkX graphs or down-stream machine learning.
-- An easy-to-use API that works seamlessly with the Dash web interface.
+- An easy-to-use API that works seamlessly with external Galaxy tool interface or built-in Dash web interface.
+- Efficient dataset disk storage featuring Parquet data structures.

 ## Installation via pip: